matagus/shelve/README.md

 2, Fix bug B, Done, Jane Doe, Low
 6, Write missing documentation for feature A, Done, Peter Foo, Medium

+In Progress:

+1, Implement feature A, In Progress, John Doe, High
+3, Write tests for feature A, In Progress, John Doe, Medium 8, Write tests for feature A, In Progress, John Doe, Low

 To Do:

 4, Refactor code, To Do, Jane Doe, High
 5, Deploy to production A and B, To Do, John Doe, Low 7, Fix bug C, To Do, Alice Bar, High

-In Progress:

-3, Write tests for feature A, In Progress, John Doe, Medium 8, Write tests for feature A, In Progress, John Doe, Low
 ```

 Grouping by the `Priority` column (column number 4):